PiretKaris/Team_39/README.md

 ⚡ Fun fact: Once I took my recently bought 'broken' phone in for service, only to find out that it just needed to be charged — imagine my facepalm moment! 🤦‍♀️😆

-**Wrapping it up - We are a dynamic team of four passionate women, united by the WoTech program.
+**Wrapping it up!
+We are a dynamic team of four passionate women, united by the WoTech program.
 We love collaborating, learning from each other, and combining our unique strengths to create amazing projects.** 😎

 **1st teamwork task!**